chee86j/chee86j/README.md

 <br/>

-All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/) But here is my latest project [ClanCrest Site](https://clancrest-frontend-production.up.railway.app)
+All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/) But here is my latest project [ClanCrest Site](https://clancrest-frontend-production.up.railway.app).
+Turn your family tree into a living story with photos, notes, and effortless sharing, whether you collaborate with relatives or keep it private.
+Its standout Path Inspector instantly traces how two people are connected and translates that relationship into culture-aware, multi-language kinship terms so everyone understands the connection at a glance.

 Ask me about **AI, PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**